bsuttor/ploneconf-talk-2022/presentation.md

 ### Staging

-When a new commit is push to your buildout repo
+When a new commit is pushed to your buildout repo
 - New docker image is build
 - Tested
 - Automaticaly deploy